nnsW3/karst-core/CODE_OF_CONDUCT.md

 reviews and creation of issues and pull requests:

-- During code reviews do not comment on coding standards and styles -focus on algorithmical, structural or naming issues-, help to solve problem.
+- During code reviews do not comment on coding standards and styles -focus on algorithmical, structural or naming issues-, help to solve problems.
 - When creating an issue or a pull request, follow the templates provided by the repository and fill in the indicated items correctly.
 If you do not want to use a template, open a blank issue/PR and make sure that in its description is not missing any information requested by the templates.
 Help